funivan/PhpClean/README.md

 ## List of inspection:

 ### MethodCanBePrivate
-Public methods should be closes (make method or class final)
+Protected methods can be converted to private.

 ### MethodShouldBeFinal
 Public methods should be closed (make method or class final)